rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/write-smart-contract.md

 description: 'Learn how to write a smart contract on the Rootstock network'
 tags: quick-start, getting-started, guide, how-to, bitcoin, rsk, rootstock, blockchain
 ---

-### Create a Smart Contract
+Let's delve into creating a smart contract utilizing the [OpenZeppelin library](https://www.openzeppelin.com/contracts).

-We delve into creating a smart contract utilizing the [OpenZeppelin library](https://www.openzeppelin.com/contracts).
 OpenZeppelin is widely chosen for its secure, community-vetted, and standardized codebase, which greatly simplifies developing robust and secure smart contracts.

 ### Install OpenZeppelin Contracts